9aia/thal/pm/BACKLOG.md

 - Add nuxt devserver to codeshare container
   - Pass IS_CODESHARE env var to nuxt devserver and fix sign-in redirect
 - Fix codeshare perms
+- Fix codeshare checking of multiple co-authors already included in the commit message